mbcruz96/ConvNet/README.md

 # ConvNet
-Convolutional Neural Network of MNIST dataset using pytorch
+Convolutional Neural Networks using the MNIST and CIFAR-10 datasets to compare how different model architectures and hyperparameters affect learning.